129th Infantry Brigade (United Kingdom): Formation

 The brigade was originally formed in 1908 in the Territorial Force (TF) as the South Western Brigade attached to the Wessex Division.
 It was composed of four TF infantry battalions, the 4th and 5th of the Prince Albert's (Somerset Light Infantry), the 4th Battalion of the Dorsetshire Regiment, and the 4th Battalion of the Duke of Edinburgh's (Wiltshire Regiment).

 First World War

 The division was mobilised in August 1914, shortly after the outbreak of the First World War.
 The division was sent overseas to India to free up Regular Army troops for service on the Western Front in France and Belgium.
 In 1915 the division was numbered as the 43rd (Wessex) Division and the brigade became the 129th (1/1st South Western) Brigade.
+(The 2nd Welsh Brigade, raised for 'Kitchener's Army' by the Welsh National Executive Committee, had received the number '129th' on 10 December 1914, but it had been renumbered 114th Brigade on 27 April 1915.)
 However, the division, and the brigade, never saw action and were disbanded later in the war but many of the division's units saw service with mainly British Indian Army brigades and divisions.